How much do you charge?

 1. Drink refreshments (preferably water).

-2. A hot or cold meal for the evening.
+2. A hot meal for the evening.

 3. Private space off stage is preferred for storage of our belongings and equipment in addition to costume changes, relaxing between breaks and generally for keeping the band 'out of the way'.